dwellir-public/rpc-endpoint-db-operator/README.md

 The API endpoint database is an SQLite database which is interfaced and used via a Flask API.

-Start the database, preferrably using a `screen`.
+Initialize the database app, preferrably using a `screen`.
 Exit the screen gracefully with Ctrl + A + D.

     screen -S app
     # The screen opens a new shell, so we'll have to re-activate the virtual environment
-    > source venv/bin/activate
+    > source venv/bin/activate  # if a venv was used during install
     > python3 app.py
     > Ctrl + A + D